Primitive Achondrite, ungrouped

 no coordinates recorded

-According to published studies, several factors indicate that NWA 595 and similar brachinite-like achondrites may not be members of the brachinite group.
+On the basis of a number of published studies, there are several factors that indicate NWA 595 and similar brachinite-like achondrites may not be members of the brachinite group.
 Despite its similarities to the brachinites in chemical composition and Xe-isotopic ratios, the O-isotopic ratios of NWA 595 plot outside of the brachinite field towards the TFL.
 In addition, FeO/MnO ratios of both olivine and clinopyroxene are lower than for typical brachinites and plot outside of the brachinite field.
-Moreover, NWA 595 contains more magnesian olivine, lacks plagioclase (along with ALH 84025 and Eagles Nest), and contains more orthopyroxene than is typically found in brachinites, 10 × the next highest abundance in Hughes 026.
+Moreover, NWA 595 contains more magnesian olivine, lacks plagioclase (along with ALH 84025 and Eagles Nest), and contains an orthopyroxene abundance (1015 vol%) significantly higher than in typical brachinites; notably, this is 10× the next highest abundance, measured for Hughes 026.
 The brachinite-like MIL 090206 has similar abundances of opx and magnesian olivine to NWA 595 (Goodrich et al., 2012).
 Moreover, through studies of highly siderophile element (HSE) abundances, and upon examining the metal-sulfide segregation processes, it was determined by Day et al. (2012) that NWA 595 and similar brachinite-like achondrites were not likely genetically related (i.e. from the same parent body) to brachinites, but rather, originated on similar volatile-rich, oxidized, chondritic precursor asteroids while experiencing similar petrologic processes during their formation history.
-The measured HSE abundances are consistent with a partially melted parent body in which heating from short-lived radionuclides came to a halt before a core was fully formed.

 A transmitted light view of a petrographic thin section of NWA 595 can be seen on John Kashuba's page.
 The specimen of NWA 595 shown above is a 0.81 g partial slice.